RG-eng-tech/Customer-Behavior-RFM-Analysis/README.md

-# Customer-Behaviour-RFM-Analysis
+# Customer Behaviour & Sales Intelligence using RFM Analysis
 Customer segmentation and sales intelligence using Python, SQL, and Power BI
-# Customer Behaviour & Sales Intelligence using RFM Analysis

 ## Academic Motivation
 As part of my preparation for postgraduate studies in Data Science and Analytics,